quantori/tutorial-on-ML-for-microbiomics/README.md

-# Best practices for machine learning in microbiomics
+# Tutorial on machine learning in microbiomics

 This repository contains python implementations (tested on version 3.10.0) supporting the tutorial described in: